 Answer: While this sometimes comes up in CaringKind support groups, we encourage you to attend our education and training programs.
-The Legal & Financial Seminar or the Family Caregiver Workshop are geared to answer these kinds of questions.
+The Legal & Financial Seminar or our Coaching Program are geared to answer these kinds of questions.
 All our services are free of charge.
-They are held on a regular basis in all boroughs to accommodate caregivers.
+They are held on a regular basis, both virtually and in-person, to accommodate caregivers.
 Please call our Helpline to learn more and to register for our programs.